 Sam Houston State University was the first teacher training institution in the state of Texas with approved teacher education programs.
-The College of Education (COE) is one of seven colleges that make up the University.
-Education programs are offered in each of the five departments, directly or indirectly involved in public education:
+The College of Education (COE) is one of eight colleges that make up the University.
+The College is made up od Education four departments, each directly or indirectly involved in public education: